Sentinel-One/purple-mcp/CONTRIBUTING.md

 docker compose --profile all up
 ```

-Note: Production-ready images are published to `ghcr.io/sentinel-one/purple-mcp` on on release tags.
+Note: For production deployments, build the image locally and push to your container registry.
 See [DOCKER.md](DOCKER.md) for deployment options and [PRODUCTION_SETUP.md](PRODUCTION_SETUP.md) for production with authentication.

 ## Architecture: Tools vs Libraries